kubeshop/testkube/docs/docs/3-using-testkube/triggers.md

 ## API

 Testkube exposes CRUD operations on test triggers in the REST API.
-Check out the OpenAPI docs for more info.
+Check out the [Open API](6-openapi.md) docs for more info.